 Program on Science, Technology and Society at Harvard|

-Gabriel received a MA in philosophy and social sciences from University of Lausanne in 2009.
-He is deeply involved in the dialogue between science and society through his participation in various initiatives like the “Interface Sciences-Société” of the University of Lausanne, the “Festival francophone de philosophie”, the “Groupe vaudois de philosophie” and the “Projet Socrate” which looks at what philosophy can bring to business to make it more responsive and responsible in today’s world.
+Gabriel has long been deeply involved in the dialogue between science and society through his participation in various initiatives, such as the Interface Science-Society of the University of Lausanne, the Festival francophone de philosophie, the Groupe vaudois de philosophie, and the Projet Socrate, which looks at what philosophy can bring to work organizations to make them more responsive and responsible in today’s world.

 Since the late 2000s, solar geoengineering (injecting reflective particles into the stratosphere to increase the planet’s reflectivity) has been gaining traction as part of a general portfolio of possible responses to global warming.
 However, current debates on the feasibility and potential consequences of solar geoengineering risk short-circuiting necessary democratic deliberation on this grand-scale project, as well as on other measures to be taken in an age of global environmental crisis.
 This project will conduct an ethnographic study of two groups of actors, one voicing opposition and the other advocating for (careful) support of solar geoengineering.
 The goal is to open up a contrasting analysis of the competing visions and blind spots of this debate.
 Three lines of inquiry shall be explored: vulnerability towards the consequences of global warming, scales of climate governance, and temporalities of democratic deliberation.
 This analysis is expected to shed light on the co-production of competing and differentially justified regimes of expertise in climate governance, generating scholarly contributions as well as policy advice.